zkemail/zk-email-verify/README.md

 ```

 This leaks the number of characters in the username of someone who sent you an email, iff the first field in the email serialization format is from (effectively irrelevant)

 ## Stats
 Just RSA + SHA (without masking or regex proofs) for arbitrary message length <= 512 bytes is 402802 constraints, and the zkey took 42 minutes to generate on an intel mac.
 RSA + SHA + Regex + Masking with up to 1024 byte message lengths is 1392219 constraints, and the chunked zkey took 9 + 15 + 15 + 2 minutes to generate on a machine with 32 cores.

+## To-Do
+- Test emails where a@b.com is bcced on an email from x@y.com -> z@y.com -- can a falsely prove membership in y.com?
+Specifically, does DKIM happen on the message layer or the connection layer?
+- Make the frontend circuit calls work (Vivek B @vb7401 knows the right instructions)
+- Make a general method to get formatted signatures and bodies from all email clients
+- Make versions for different size RSA keys